Ares-Developers/Ares-docs/new/newpoweredunitlogic.rst

 providing power, per side. :game:`Ares` extends this with :tag:`PoweredBy=`, which allows each side to have multiple buildings power multiple units.

-:[UnitType]PoweredBy= (BuildingType): Allows multiple powered units to exist, as well as allowing multiple buildings to provide power.
-Defaults to
+:tagdef:`[UnitType]PoweredBy=BuildingType`
-  \ :value:`none`.
+  Allows multiple powered units to exist, as well as allowing multiple buildings to provide power.
+Defaults to :value:`none`.

 .. note:: Be advised, if a powered unit is being built when the building that powers this unit is destroyed, the immobile unit will jam up that war factory